AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 ### Configure a schedule *(optional)* {#configure-a-schedule}

-The *advanced* step appears.
+The **Advanced** step appears.
 This optional step allows you to configure a schedule to automate prediction runs, define prediction exclusions to filter certain events, or click **[!UICONTROL Finish]** if nothing is needed.

 Setup a scoring schedule by configuring the *Scoring Frequency*.
 Automated prediction runs can be scheduled to run on either a weekly or a monthly basis.